1. Introduction

 | Personal essays | Low | All detectors most reliable here |

-8. What the Score Does Not Establish
+8. What the Profile Does Not Establish

 - The diagnostic should not be used as the sole basis for disciplinary action, public accusation, or irreversible decisions affecting individuals.